stephanrauh/npm-different-library-versions/base-library/README.md

-Simple demo showing that npm can bundle different versions of the same library.
+Simple demo showing that npm and Webpack can bundle different versions of the same library.
+Read the full story at https://www.beyondjava.net/npm-transitive-dependencies.

 There are three versions of the library: